 export default ParentComponent;

 In this example, the ChildComponent is wrapped with React.memo to prevent unnecessary renders.
-By using useCallback for the handleClick function, we ensure that the same function instance is passed to ChildComponent, preventing it from re-rendering when the parent component updates.
+By using it for the handleClick function, we ensure that the same function instance is passed to ChildComponent, preventing it from re-rendering when the parent component updates.

 Avoiding Overuse